 He began his career in 1989 as Regional Manager with Technical Language Systems in Denver, Colorado, where he developed language learning instruction series, language tests and supporting curriculum, as well as managed executive training programs.

-Dejan holds a B.A. in Economics from University of Belgrade, Serbia and a Master’s of Business Administration degree from University of Colorado.
+Dejan holds a Master’s of Business Administration degree from University of Colorado.

 Steven’s unique blend of management, technology and start-up experience will be a valuable asset as PRODIREKT develops its business in Europe.